AntonSol919/linkspace/why.md

 And finally, I believe it can do some [good](#idea).

-### Isn't it a good thing that a host administrates what I and others see online?
+### Wouldn't it be bad if no one administrates what I and others see online?

-Sure.
+Sure - to some extend.

 There are different ways to do so.
 The straight forward approach is to have the application or user trust the public key of someone to scan and whitelist content.